Rewilding The Heartland: Restoring Big River Connectivity and Rewilding The Mississippi River Watershed

 Protecting continental cores and wildways is essential to life on Earth, especially those creatures who wander widely.
 Restoring local cores and wildways is essential to securing rare and endemic species, as well asto reconnecting people with wildlife in their neighborhoods.

-Ross Gipple has an elegant formula to do so: Retire from agriculture and Restore -- to at least semi-natural conditions -- the wetlands, floodplains, and slopes 9% or higher in gradient, and create a large core reserve spanning the Loess Hills.
+Ross Gipple created an elegant formula to do so: Retire from agriculture and Restore -- to at least semi-natural conditions -- the wetlands, floodplains, and slopes 9% or higher in gradient, and create a large core reserve spanning the Loess Hills.

 This would allow Iowa to achieve about 30% protection.